 When the advice helps you tackle the problem, then it is constructive, but when it conflicts with your own views, you may question yourself and lose confidence.

-There are as many different ways to raise children, as there are people doing it.
+There are as many different ways to raise children as there are people doing it.
 You need to discover your way.
 Sometimes this involves backing yourself rather than running to the professionals, your mum, or your best friend.
 Not all opinion is untrustworthy, but you have opinions too, and your opinions count.

 2. Sleep when you can

-Most attempts to mould baby sleep patterns are ineffective or temporary, so your best solution is to help yourself.
-Instead of waking to check if your baby is still breathing, or sleeping lightly so you do not miss your baby's cries, or tossing and turning worrying about when you may need to wake again, you need to sleep.
+Most attempts to alter baby sleep patterns are ineffective or temporary, so your best solution is to help yourself.
+Instead of waking to check if your baby is still breathing, sleeping lightly so you do not miss your baby’s cries, or tossing and turning worrying about when you may need to wake again, you need to sleep.
 Instead of putting on another load of washing, or cooking dinner, or dusting the lounge room when your baby is napping, you need to rest.
 The only solution to your sleep-deprived haze is to sleep when you can, and expect that, for now, you will not function as effectively as someone who gets eight hours of uninterrupted sleep a night.

 3. Expect change

 A baby’s first year involves phenomenal change.
 They transform from a newborn who eats, sleeps, and cries, to a one-year old who laughs, smiles, and crawls (or walks).
 In twelve months, they learn to clap, pick up blocks, and crash them together, pull themselves up to standing, squish peas between their fingers, eat mashed pumpkin with a spoon, babble and coo, and say mum-a and dad-a.
 Their height and weight triples.
 They sleep less and play more.